Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 The Allstar Plus Card combines a corporate credit card with a fuel discount card to help your company save time and money.

-This business card is designed to reduce the burden of business travel expenses by offering up to 44 days without interest on purchases (depending on your creditworthiness) and discounts on gasoline at chosen locations.
+This business card is designed to reduce the burden of business travel expenses by offering up to 44 days without interest on purchases (depending on your creditworthiness) and discounts on fuel at chosen locations.

-Why SMEs use this
+Why SMEs use this?

 Over 7,700 fuel locations throughout the UK (including all major businesses and brands) accept this card, and it has usual features like customizable spending limits and extra cards that users have come to expect from Allstar.
-You may save money on petrol at more than 1,600 locations, as well as on business trips, auto repairs and more.

 You can make purchases with this business charge card interest-free for up to 44 days, but you should be aware of the card's other penalties, such as its late payment fee and its convenience fee of up to 1.5 pence per litre.